-You may be wondering what Voacanga Africana (Voacanga) is and how it differs from ibogaine.
+You may wonder what Voacanga Africana (Voacanga) is and how it differs from ibogaine.
 The Voacanga Africana tree grows in West Africa and is a member of the Apocynaceae family.
 So Is Voacanga Africana Same as ibogaine?

-It also goes by other names: African Voacanga, African Voacanga Tree, or simply Voacanga.
+It also goes by other names: Voacanga, Voacanga Tree, or simply Voacanga.

-This species’ name was given to the plant by Swedish botanist Carl Linnaeus when he first described it in 1753.
+Swedish botanist Carl Linnaeus gave this species’ name to the plant when he first described it in 1753.

-The tree produces small, orange flowers that are pollinated by bees or butterflies and produces bright red fruits with seeds inside that can be used for food or medicine (ibogaine).
+The tree produces small, orange flowers pollinated by bees or butterflies and bright red fruits with seeds inside that can be used for food or medicine (ibogaine).

 Ibogaine on the other hand is a psychoactive compound that has been used for centuries by the Bwiti people of western Africa.

-It’s most commonly consumed in the form of a root bark, which can either be ingested or smoked.
+It’s most commonly consumed as root bark, which can be ingested or smoked.

 The active ingredient in ibogaine is called noribogaine, and it’s responsible for the drug’s effects on mood, cognition, and movement.